basant0x01/Jarvis/README.md

 # LazyDB v0.1
-It's the only database that contains proper management of program scopes
+It's the only database that contains proper management of its program scopes.